 From 1 July, your employees that had been furloughed by 10 June could work for as many hours as you needed them and you would be able to claim the Coronavirus Job Retention Scheme grant.
 For example, if a full time employee works for you for 2 days they receive normal pay and you can claim the 80% of your employee’s wage for the other 3 days.
 This scheme closed to new entrants from 30 June as you would have only been able to claim for employees that had been furloughed for a full 3 week period.

 No, while your employee retains a contractual right to full pay, by agreeing to be furloughed they are agreeing to a variation of their contract for the period of the furlough.

 The scheme does not cover other contractual benefits.
 You will remain liable for other contractual benefits unless your employee agrees to waive or defer them.

-If you do not have sufficient work for the employee then there is likely to be a redundancy situation.
-You can make them redundant but you still need to ensure that you follow a proper process, particularly if the employee has more than 2 years’ service.
+If you do not have sufficient work for your employee then there is likely to be a redundancy situation.
+You can make them redundant but you still need to ensure that you follow a proper process, particularly if your employee has more than 2 years’ service.

 Yes – but an exchange of emails would be sufficient.

 It is likely that taking furlough leave will be a popular option for your employees and there is a real risk of tension if some employees do no work for 80% of their salary, and others have to work, particularly if requiring them to work exposes them to additional risk.
 Volunteers should be sought in the first instance.
 If you have to narrow it down you could adopt a straightforward “matrix” selection process.
 You should keep the process transparent and objective to avoid any arguments of discrimination.